KKR to buy online contact lens retailer 1-800 Contacts

-Sept 23 (Reuters) - KKR & Co Inc has agreed to acquire 1-800 Contacts from investment firm AEA Investors LP, the online contact lens retailer announced on Wednesday, in a deal that a source said was worth more than $3 billion.
+(Reuters) - KKR & Co Inc KKR.N has agreed to acquire 1-800 Contacts from investment firm AEA Investors LP, the online contact lens retailer announced on Wednesday, in a deal that a source said was worth more than $3 billion.

 Like many e-commerce companies, the Draper, Utah-based 1-800 Contacts has seen its customer base and sales surge during the COVID-19 pandemic, as customers turned to its online services due to virus-led closure of brick-and-mortar stores.

-In contrast, revenue at eyewear giant EssilorLuxottica and U.S. optical store chain National Vision Holdings Inc nearly halved in the second quarter.
+In contrast, revenue at eyewear giant EssilorLuxottica ESLX.PA and U.S. optical store chain National Vision Holdings Inc EYE.O nearly halved in the second quarter.

 “KKR brings scale, unlike what we have had previously.
 At this stage of the growth of our business, it should be great to have access to their scale, resources and expertise,” 1800-Contacts Chief Executive Officer John Graham told Reuters.